-The notion of ambidextrous organization was first theorized by Duncan (1976) as a response to the switch from a static to a dynamic competitive environment experienced by organizations in the 1970s.
+The notion of ambidextrous organization was first theorized by Duncan (1976) as a response to the switch from a static to a dynamic competitive environment experienced by organizations in the 70s.
 During the years, the concept of ambidexterity in organizational studies has undergone numerous contributions that enriched it with both theoretical and empirical evidences (Gibson and Birkinshaw, 2004; Raisch et al., 2009).
-Several scholars have demonstrated that the organizational ability to pursue two dissimilar things at the same time, i.e. manufacturing efficiency and flexibility (Raisch et al., 2009); differentiation and low-cost strategic positioning (Porter, 1980); and global integration and local responsiveness (Junni et al., 2013) seems a determinant of organizations' survival and performance (Zollo et al., 2015, 2016; Marzi, Zollo, Boccardi and Ciappei).
+Several scholars have demonstrated that the organizational ability to pursue two dissimilar things at the same time -i.e. manufacturing efficiency and flexibility (Raisch et al., 2009); differentiation and low-cost strategic positioning (Porter, 1980); global integration and local responsiveness (Junni et al., 2013)- seems a determinant of organizations' survival and performance (Zollo et al., 2015; Zollo et al., 2016; Marzi et al., 2017c).
 Consequently, an ambidextrous organization is thus identifiable as an organization capable of simultaneously exploring its environment and exploiting emerging opportunities or, in other words, an organization capable of pursuing current processes while continuously adapting to the changing competitive environment (Junni et al., 2013).
-Exploration includes the ability of an organization to search, take risks, discover and innovate in order to prepare the field for the exploitation task (Guisado-González et al., 2017).
-Exploitation, instead, involves the ability of an organization to implement innovation, produce, optimize and execute tasks (Duncan, 1976).
+Exploration includes the ability of an organization to search, take risks, discover, and innovate in order to prepare the field for the exploitation task.
+Exploitation, instead, involves the ability of an organization to implement innovation, produce, optimize, and execute tasks (Duncan, 1976).

 According to Lu and Ramamurthy (2011), ambidexterity naturally encompasses the concept of agility.
-Zain et al. (2005) identify how an organization aiming for agility has "to be quick in assemble [sic.] its technology, employees, and management with communication infrastructure in responding to changing consumer demands in a market environment of continuous and unanticipated change" (p.
-831).
+Zain et al. identify how an organization aiming for agility has "to be quick in assemble [sic] its technology, employees, and management with communication infrastructure in responding to changing consumer demands in a market environment of continuous and unanticipated change" (2005, p.831).
 There are several studies that show evidences of ambidextrous organizations' agility.
 According to Lubatkin et al. (2006), an ambidextrous organization could rapidly respond to market changes whilst focusing on maintaining the satisfaction levels of their existing consumers, which assesses how happy consumers are with the organizations' offerings (Rialti et al., 2016).
-The organizational and technical flexibility, or the organizations' capability of conveniently adapting to change, has emerged then as a fundamental competitive characteristic of agility in an ambidextrous organization (O'Reilly and Tushman, 2013; Caniëls et al., 2017; Vrontis et al., 2017).
-Ambidextrous organizations characterized by agility require dynamic BPMS in order to increase dynamism and improve processes monitoring and, consequently, improve performance (Kortmann et al., 2014; Wu and Chen, 2014; Vrontis et al., 2017).
-Such evidences of agility within ambidextrous organizations and their importance are listed in Table I.
+The organizational and technical flexibility, or the organizations' capability of conveniently adapting to change, has emerged then as a fundamental competitive characteristic of agility in an ambidextrous organizations (O'Reilly and Tushman, 2013; Vrontis et al., 2017).
+Ambidextrous organizations characterized by agility require dynamic BPMS in order to increase dynamism and improve processes monitoring and, consequently, improve performance (Kortmann et al., 2014; Vrontis et al., 2017).
+Such evidences of agility within ambidextrous organizations and their importance are listed in the following table (see Table 1).